Role of on-site Coulomb energy and negative-charge transfer in a Dirac semi-metal NiTe$_2$: results and discussion

-In order to characterize the details of the independent contributions of Ni 2$p_{1/2}$ and Te 3$p_{1/2}$ main peaks, as well as that of the weaker features, we carried out a least-squares fitting by considering the SO splitting energies of 19.3 eV and 50.5 eV for Ni 2$p$ and Te 3$p$, respectively\cite{XPShandbook}.
-Since the Te 3$p_{3/2}$ and Te 3$p_{1/2}$ shows broad satellites at $\approx$19.7 $\pm$ 0.1 eV, and similar features at $\approx$19.7 higher BEs are also seen in Te $3d$ spectra (Fig. 3), we assign them to plasmon excitations.
+In order to characterize the details of the independent contributions of Ni 2$p_{1/2}$ and Te 3$p_{1/2}$ main peaks, as well as that of the weaker features, we carried out a least-squares fitting of the spectra, as shown in Fig. 2(b) and (c) for SXPES and HAXPES data, respectively.
+The fitting used SO splitting energies of 17.3 eV and 50.8 eV for Ni 2$p$ and Te 3$p$, respectively, consistent with reported values for metallic Ni and Te\cite{XPShandbook}.
+The Te 3$p_{3/2}$ and Te 3$p_{1/2}$ shows broad satellites at $\approx$19.7 $\pm$ 0.1 eV, and similar features at $\approx$19.7 higher BEs are also seen in Te $3d$ spectra (Fig. 1), we assign them to plasmon excitations.
 For the fitting, we constrained the intensity ratios of Ni 2$p_{3/2}$ : Ni 2$p_{1/2}$ and Te 3$p_{3/2}$ : Te 3$p_{1/2}$ to the expected value of 2 : 1 and used asymmetric Doniach-Sunjic Voigt lineshapes for the main peaks and charge-transfer satellites, and symmetric Gaussians for the plasmon features.
-However, since the Ni 2$p_{3/2}$ main peak shows a satellite about 8 eV higher BE, it indicates the Ni 2p peaks also show a charge transfer(CT) satellite similar to other known Nickel compounds.
+However, since the Ni 2$p_{3/2}$ main peak shows a satellite about 8 eV higher BE, it indicates the Ni 2$p$ peaks also show a charge transfer(CT) satellite similar to other known Nickel compounds.
 Accordingly, just above the Ni 2$p_{3/2}$, we used an asymmetric Voigt function for the CT satellite while just above the Ni 2$p_{1/2}$ main peak, we included one Gaussian for the Ni 2$p_{3/2}$ main peak plasmon and another asymmetric Voigt function for the weaker CT satellite.
-The fits to the Ni 2$p$ and Te 3$p$ for both SXPES and HAXPES are shown in Fig. 2(a) and (b), respectively, and the obtained BEs and their full-width and half-maximum (FWHM) are listed in Table I. The main peak BEs are very similar for Ni 2$p$ and Te 3$p$ core levels in both, SXPES and HAXPES data.
+The total and component fits to the Ni 2$p$ and Te 3$p$ spectra for both SXPES and HAXPES are shown in Fig. 2(b) and (c), respectively, and the obtained BEs and their full-width and half-maximum (FWHM) are listed in Table II.
+The main peak BEs are very similar for Ni 2$p$ and Te 3$p$ core levels in both, SXPES and HAXPES data.
+In particular, the Ni 2$p_{1/2}$ and Te 3$p_{1/2}$ peak positions are quite close to each other (0.5 eV$\pm$0.1 eV) as estimated from the BEs using Ni 2$p_{3/2}$ and Te 3$p_{3/2}$ BEs and the known SO splitting.
+The Ni 2$p$ and Te 3$p$ results are also consistent with a recent measurement\cite{nappini2020}) on NiTe$_2$.
+Further, the present Te 3$p$ results indicate the main peak BEs and the plasmon energies are quite close to values reported by us for CoTe$_2$ measurements\cite{ShelkeCoTe2}.